6 Best Jean Rollin’s Films + the Rest (Deep Overview)

 The same subject matter has been used in other exploitation films.
 Two examples I remember are The Blood Spattered Bride (1973) by Vicente Aranda and a Hammer Horror classic The Vampire Lovers (1970) by Roy Ward Baker.
 Both of these films also show a couple in which the woman is seduced by a female vampire.

 For the fans of Jean Rollin's vampire movies, I made these print T-shirt designs.
-Shirts (as well as hoodies, dresses, and other clothing) with these designs on them are available at my online store.
+Download them for free (as well as my 50 other b-movie shirt prints) and order a shirt from any print-on-demand service you like.

 Vampires of Jean Rollin Print T-Shirt